 Who we need

-Heart & Stroke is adding bold, passionate, fearless and compassionate people to our dedicated teams across the country.
-We need analytical, creative, decisive, approachable people who are embedded in the community they live in with their families, neighbors, and friends.
+Heart and Stroke is adding bold, passionate, fearless, and compassionate people to our dedicated teams across the country.
+We need analytical, creative, decisive, approachable people who are embedded in the community they live in with their families, neighbours, and friends.
 People with unbounded energy, an understanding of how to nurture relationships and the commitment to help solve a massive problem.